michaelreadyone/michael-portfolio/assignment3.md

 - Can you describe to me what this is telling you?
-    - England taks most part
+    - England clubs take the most part
-    - How much the revenue for each club,
+    - How much is the revenue for each club

 - Is there anything you find surprising or confusing?
     - Revenue composition
+    - club names are not familiar with people unfamiliar with football
-    - Number of legends, Team name
+    - value of each bar

 - Who do you think is the intended audience for this?
-    - hupo fan, fan of football, sport television, football game player
+    - hooper fan, fan of football, sport television, football game player
     - People who likes football, company who engaging get profit to get more money

 - Is there anything you would change or do differently?
-    - Modify legend
+    - Modify the legends
-    - Color the legend into corresponding color
+    - Color the legend into corresponding color with the bar

 # Step 5: my solution